 Previously, homeowners could only purchase the Powerwall along with a new Tesla solar system.
 However, Tesla announced in 2023 that its new Powerwall Direct service allows the purchase of stand-alone units in select U.S. markets.

-• $8,000 for the Powerwall
+• $8,651 for the Powerwall 3

-• $1,000 for Gateway Wi-Fi equipment
+• $1,000 for gateway Wi-Fi equipment

 • $200 accessory fees

-Pricing From Local Installer
+Pricing From a Local Powerwall Installer

 In addition to higher pricing, you’ll have a significantly longer wait time for your new Powerwall.
 Tesla prioritizes full solar system orders over individual battery orders.
 Placing an order through a third-party retailer will result in even longer delays since they have to get the products from Tesla first.